 Does shame have any function?

 Yes, shame has a function, and it has to do with growing up.
-Young will confront many things that blush him; things that he didn’t know, or didn’t want to know, or others didn’t want him of her to know.
+Young will confront many things that blush him; things that he didn’t know, or didn’t want to know, or others didn’t want him or her to know.
 In the scientific literature, the role of shame has remained mostly undefined, but it can be connected with the psychological mechanisms of growing up, and say that, generally, the function of shame is to prevent a child and teen to grow up too soon.
 To be more precise, shame reinforces awareness of the young him/herself.
 Shame is a protection mechanism.
-Freud’s view of the Oedipus complex can only be understood in a meaningful way if we think the anger directed—not so much at the parents, but more at the adulthood the parents represent.
+Freud’s view of the Oedipus complex can only be understood in a meaningful way if we think the anger directed—not so much at the parents, but more at the adulthood, the parents represent.
 Also, the theory of libido’s significant contribution to human progress would be more meaningful if we connect it with the strong contribution of will rather than sexuality itself.

 Shame is one of the hallmarks of youth and is therefore forbidden in wild nature.
 Adam and Eve’s shame revealed them mentally immature (adolescent) and therefore unsuitable for the Paradise (nature).